 We walked through the guest rooms, where historical personalities such as Czech ethnographer and patron Vojta Náprstek had stayed.
 The exquisite carving on the doors also drew my attention.
 On one wall I noticed the black-and-white engravings of an ancient city’s ruins – was it Rome?
 I saw a lovely, light blue bed frame with floral decoration in one of the rooms as well.
 Finally, we entered the Family Halls.
 Landscapes covered one wall.
 I noticed an impressively carved jewelry box with detailed wooden drawers.
 On the walls were black-and-white engravings of portraits of Habsburg generals.
 One of the earliest digital clocks was on display, too.
 It had a white square and a number in black on top of one other.
 The top number read two, the bottom one 59.

-Almost last but certainly not least was the Oriental Hall.
+Almost last but certainly not least was the Oriental Hall, which I don’t seem to have pictures of from my 2020 visit.
 I could hardly believe my eyes when I saw the ornate, detailed craftsmanship of the wooden furniture from China.
 I could not recall being more impressed by any other wooden furniture in all of the chateaus I had visited.

 The chapel was dedicated to Saint Anna, who was depicted reading to a child in the altarpiece that consisted of lively, red, blue and tan colors.
 The stained glass windows were also a sight to behold.
 The men’s oratory was made of finely carved wood.